Haroon96/PiBot/README.md

 - Anybody can send a command to the bot.
 The bot only sends uninitiated messages to `master_chat_id`.
 - Set the `use_proxy` flag if you want the bot to use a proxy.
 You can specify the `proxy_url` or let the bot find one itself using the `upx` command or just call the `update_proxy` method inside `proxy_manager.py`.
 - `base_directory` serves as the root folder where the bot will operate. `media_server_directory` and `subs_download_directory` will be inside this folder.
-- Additionally, [signup for a token on Genius.com](https://genius.com/developers) to enable music metatagging and add the token value to `genius_api_token`.
+- Additionally, use [gTagger](https://github.com/haroon96/gTagger.git) to automatically embed metadata to music downloaded from YouTube.
+Set `genius_api_token` to your [Genius.com API token](https://genius.com/developers).